-The Tata Institute for Genetics and Society (TIGS) is a collaborative institution committed to making scientific advances in research on human health and agriculture, particularly to benefit India and the Indian population.
+The Tata Institute for Genetics and Society (TIGS) is committed to making scientific advances in research on human health and agriculture, particularly to benefit India and the Indian population.
 TIGS works on areas that require immediate and synergistic efforts.
 This is one more key investment made by the Tata Trusts, India’s oldest, non-sectarian, philanthropic organization, which has for over 125 years pioneered such investments in education, infrastructure, healthcare, IT and other technologies with an aim to benefit Indian society.

 Research groups at TIGS are working on applying new tools and techniques in genetic engineering for the benefit of Indians in the fields of human healthcare and agriculture.
 In other words, the research is aimed at improving health security and food security for India.
 Areas of focus presently revolve around developing alternative control methods for